 While generative AI offers numerous benefits, it also raises significant legal and ethical concerns.
 AI systems process vast amounts of personal data, leading to privacy concerns that businesses must address.
 Companies must comply with data protection regulations such as the California Consumer Privacy Act (CCPA) and the General Data Protection Regulation (GDPR) to safeguard user data and maintain regulatory compliance.

 Additionally, biases present in training datasets can be perpetuated by generative AI, potentially leading to unfair or discriminatory outcomes.
 Identifying and mitigating biases in AI models is crucial to ensuring ethical and equitable decision-making processes [10].
-AIgenerated decisions often lack transparency, making it difficult for businesses to explain and justify AI-driven outcomes.
+AI-generated decisions often lack transparency, making it difficult for businesses to explain and justify AI-driven outcomes.
 To address this, organizations must prioritize transparency, interpretability, and accountability in AI decision-making.
 Establishing robust data governance frameworks and ensuring strict adherence to regulatory requirements are essential for the responsible deployment of generative AI [11].

 Implementation and Integration Challenges